Governance

 - Curriculum

-- Safeguarding
+- Inclusion

-- Attendance
+- Teaching

-- SEND and LAC
+- Attendance and behaviour

 To improve the quality of governance, the academy has been involved in a collaborative CPD project with other MATs across the Tees Valley.
 This project has resulted in the production of the Governance Handbook, which the academy governors use to guide their work.
 This handbook also forms the basis of an induction for new governors.